Verification of Aid

 Undergraduate Day Students

-Most freshmen who were not selected for verification but who commit to Providence College will also be required to submit similar tax documentation as those students selected by the U.S. Department of Education.
-You will receive a email outlining the specific documentation required and after the College’s deposit deadline has passed would an emailing confirming the amount of financial aid you are eligible to receive in your CyberFriar account.
+Most freshmen who were not selected for verification but who commit to Providence College will also be required to submit similar tax documentation as those students selected for verification by the U.S. Department of Education.
+You will receive a email outlining the specific documentation required after the College’s deposit deadline has passed.

 School of Continuing Education & Graduate Students